-Normal vs. Abnormal Worsening After Stroke
+Normal vs. Abnormal Regression After Stroke

-A good rule of thumb to determine if your regression is normal or not is to zoom out and look at the big picture.
+It’s important to acknowledge that the stroke recovery process does not move in a straight line.
+Taking two steps forward and one step back is normal.
+In fact, taking two steps forward and four steps back sometimes is also normal.
+A good rule of thumb to determine if your regression is normal or not is to take the time to look at the big picture.
 Is there an overall pattern of progress?

 Drawing by Demitri Martin